 - medications that impair the ability of your bladder muscles to squeeze, which causes urine to remain stuck in your bladder

 There are three

-Sometimes, a doctor will insert the catheter into the bladder through a tiny hole in the abdomen.
-This type of indwelling catheter is called a suprapubic catheter.
+A nurse usually inserts an indwelling catheter into the bladder through the urethra.
+Sometimes, they will instead insert the catheter into the bladder through a tiny hole in the abdomen.
+This type of indwelling catheter is known as a suprapubic catheter.

-A condom catheter is a catheter that is placed outside the body.
-They are typically used for men who do not have urinary retention problems, but have serious functional or mental disabilities, such as dementia.
+A condom catheter is a catheter placed outside the body.
+It’s typically necessary for people with a penis who don’t have urinary retention problems but have serious functional or mental disabilities, such as dementia.

 - burning of the urethra or genital area

 - leaking of urine out of the catheter